unreal4u/pid/README.md

 * 2.0.0:
     * Mayor rewrite of basic functioning of the class
     * Class now throws only exceptions if something is wrong
-    * More tests regarding the new functioning
+    * More tests regarding the new functionality
-    * Some of the backwards compatibility changes:
+    * Backwards compatibility changes:
-        * <code>$class->alreadyRunning</code> does not exists anymore
-        * Class will now throw exceptions when it fails at some part
+        * Class will now throw exceptions when it fails at some part instead of silently failing
         * Function <code>getTSpidFile()</code> renamed to <code>getTimestampPidFile()</code>
+        * Swapped arguments

 Contact the author
 -------